Light-cone like spreading of single-particle correlations in the Bose-Hubbard model after a quantum quench in the strong coupling regime: Model and Formalism

+We use the Einstein summation convention for the Nambu indices, i.e. matching indices implies a summation over all possible values of those indices.

+When applied to an nPI effective action approach, where one ultimately calculates equations of motion for various different correlation functions, the effective theory generates ``anomalous'' Feynman diagrams \citep{Dupuis,SenguptaDupuis,Kennett,Fitzpatrick,Sajna}.
+These diagrams contain internal inverse atomic propagator lines which do not correspond to any physical processes.
+If one considers all orders of the theory, they can be dropped because the different anomalous terms cancel.
+If the theory is truncated (as is usually the case), then care is required to ensure cancellation order by order.
+At the level considered here, the $v_1$ term in Eq.~\eqref{eq:effective theory - 1} plays this role.
+For a more detailed discussion of the cancellation of anomalous diagrams, see Ref.~\citep{Fitzpatrick}.

-Equation (\ref{eq:newAction}) is the key result from Ref.~\cite{Kennett} that we use to develop the 2PI formalism in Sec.~\ref{sec:2PI}.
-This action gives the exact two-point CCOGF in both the local ($J_{i j}=0$) and noninteracting ($U=0$) limits \cite{SenguptaDupuis,Dupuis}.
-This feature makes this theory particularly appealing for the study of quench dynamics, since it gives the hope that one can accurately describe the behaviour of the system in both superfluid and Mott-insulating regimes \cite{KennettRev}.
-Furthermore, the action in Eq.~(\ref{eq:newAction}) also leads to the correct mean-field phase boundary \cite{Kennett}.
+The effective theory introduces an effective potential $v_{1}$ and a renormalized on-site interaction strength $u_{1}$.
+Moreover, it reassigns the role of the ``bare propagator'' to the atomic propagator.
+The theory gives the exact two-point connected COGF (CCOGF) in both the atomic and noninteracting limits, thus making it particularly appealing for the study of quench dynamics since it gives a reasonable description of the behaviour of the system in both the superfluid and Mott-insulating regimes \citep{KennettRev}.